Indepreneur-LLC/mcp-google-workspace/README.md

     *   Presenting the `authUrl` to the user.
     *   Handling the redirect after user consent (which goes to the `REDIRECT_URI` configured in the Google Cloud Console, e.g., `https://server.indepreneur.io/mcp/oauth/callback`).
     *   Capturing the authorization `code` and `state` from the redirect.
-    *   Calling the `mcp-gsuite` server's `gauth.exchange_code(state, code, user_id)` function (likely via a separate mechanism or tool if exposed, or handled entirely by an aggregator).
+    *   Calling the `mcp-google-workspace` server's `gauth.exchange_code(state, code, user_id)` function (likely via a separate mechanism or tool if exposed, or handled entirely by an aggregator).
 This exchanges the code, stores the refresh token in Redis, and notifies the client/aggregator via Redis pub/sub (`gsuite_auth_success` channel) using the original `state`.
 6. Subsequent tool calls should succeed using the stored refresh token.

 ## Development Notes